2019 Southern Jaguars football team

-The 2019 Southern Jaguars football team represents Southern University in the 2019 NCAA Division I FCS football season.
-The Jaguars are led by seventh-year head coach Dawson Odums and play their home games at Ace W. Mumford Stadium in Baton Rouge, Louisiana as members of the West Division of the Southwestern Athletic Conference (SWAC).
+The 2019 Southern Jaguars football team represented Southern University in the 2019 NCAA Division I FCS football season.
+The Jaguars were led by seventh-year head coach Dawson Odums and played their home games at Ace W. Mumford Stadium in Baton Rouge, Louisiana as members of the West Division of the Southwestern Athletic Conference (SWAC).

-Previous season

-The Jaguars finished the 2018 season 7–4, 6–1 in SWAC play to finish in first place in the West Division.
-They lost the SWAC Championship Game to Alcorn State 28–37.

 Preseason

 Preseason polls

 The SWAC released their preseason poll on July 16, 2019.
 The Jaguars were picked to finish in first place in the West Division.

 Preseason all–SWAC teams

 The Jaguars placed six players on the preseason all–SWAC teams.